Antitrust and Competition Regulatory and Enforcement

 We regularly assist companies and executives in regulatory investigations relating to allegations of antitrust and competition law violations.
 Whether responding to a DOJ criminal investigation or an FTC civil investigation, our Chambers and The Legal 500-ranked white collar defense and corporate investigations team has a superb record in achieving favorable results on behalf of our clients.
 In enforcement actions, we are skilled trial lawyers and are comfortable handling cases in federal courts as well as before FTC administrative law judges.
 We have particular strength in helping companies navigate parallel government and civil actions and working with them to determine the most advantageous litigation strategy, including working with economic experts as appropriate, when facing criminal and civil actions relating to the same conduct.

-Members of our team have been recognized by Chambers USA, Who’s Who Competition, The Legal 500 and other recognized ranking publications in the antitrust category.
+Members of our team have been recognized by Chambers USA, Who’s Who Legal, The Legal 500 and other esteemed publications in the antitrust and competition categories.
 Several of our partners have served in leadership roles within the ABA Antitrust Section for years, and our senior attorneys regularly lecture and write on issues of interest to the antitrust community.

 Key Contacts